datoviz/datoviz/docs/tutorials/quickstart.md

 * how to use colormaps,
 * how to set visual data,
 * how to run the application,
-* how to create subplots,
+* how to create a minimal GUI,
+* how to specify event callbacks,
+* how to use mouse picking,
+* how to make a live screencast video (*requires compilation with ffmpeg*),
 * and more.

 Creating custom visuals, creating standalone C applications with Datoviz are advanced topics, they are covered in the **How to** section of the documentation.